Jongold00/2DGameEngine/README.md

 Each game can be compiled by navigating to the games base directory and running ```make all```

 Each game can be played by navigating to the games base directory and running ```./bin/*name of executable* ```

+the Pied.io folder contains reworked versions of the other game, updating them to the more advanced engine